Week 3: The Environment

 Imaginary play: role playing, open-ended, flexible and creative.
 Clothes, hats and accessories.

-Experience: kids need experience things for themselves rather than entertainment.
+Experience: kids need to experience things for themselves rather than entertainment.
 Buckets, nets, shovels, scoops, bubbles, baskets and containers for pouring and collecting.

 Purpose and industry: real tools for work tasks.
 Participate in cooking and chores of daily life.